 ABSN Frequently Asked Questions

 The accelerated second-degree BSN option is designed for students who have earned a baccalaureate or higher degree and are interested in pursuing a BSN degree with eligibility to obtain licensure as a registered nurse (RN).
-This 12-month option begins in the spring semester annually
+It is a 12 month, full-time, in-person nursing program.

-What is the difference between the BSN program and Accelerated SecondDegree BSN option?
+What are some of the differences between the traditional BSN program and Accelerated Second-Degree BSN option?

 Do I need a degree in science for the Accelerated Second-Degree BSN?